TkTech/chancy/docs/guide/executors.rst

 Executors
 =========

-Once a :class:`~chancy.executor.Job` has been received off of a :class:`~chancy.queue.Queue`, it needs to be executed.
+Once a :class:`~chancy.job.Job` has been received off of a :class:`~chancy.queue.Queue`, it needs to be executed.
 This is where Executors come in.
 Executors are responsible for running the job's task function and handling any necessary setup and teardown.